Human rights in Canada: Noble v Alley (1955)

+Contemporary legislation

+Many of the rights and freedoms that are protected under the Charter, including the rights to freedom of speech, habeas corpus, and the presumption of innocence, have their roots in a set of Canadian laws and legal precedents sometimes known as the Implied Bill of Rights.
+Many of these rights were also included in the Canadian Bill of Rights, which the Canadian Parliament enacted in 1960.
+However, the Bill of Rights had a number of shortcomings.
+Unlike the Charter, it was an ordinary Act of Parliament, applicable only to the federal government.

-Implied Bill of Rights
+Implied Bill of Rights (1938)

 In 1938 there was a development in judicial protection of rights.
 The government of the province of Alberta had passed a series of laws to implement its social credit platform, and had come under heavy media criticism.
 In response, the Legislature enacted the Accurate News and Information Act, which would give the government the power to direct media's coverage of the government.
 The federal government referred several of the Alberta bills to the Supreme Court for a reference opinion.
-Three of the six members of the Court found that public comment on the government, and freedom of the press, are so important to a democracy that there is an implied bill of rights in Canada's Constitution, to protect those values.
-The Court suggested that only the federal Parliament could have the power to impinge on political rights protected by the implied bill of rights.
+Three of the six members of the court found that public comment on the government, and freedom of the press, are so important to a democracy that there is an implied bill of rights in Canada's Constitution, to protect those values.
+The court suggested that only the federal Parliament could have the power to impinge on political rights protected by the implied bill of rights.
 The Accurate News and Information Act was therefore unconstitutional.
 The Supreme Court has not, however, used the "implied bill of rights" in very many subsequent cases.